opensas/play2-java-example/README.md

 Play framework 2 java application on OpenShift Express
 ============================

-This git repository helps you get up and running quickly with a Play framework application on OpenShift Express.
+This git repository helps you get up and running quickly with a Play framework 2 (with Java) application on OpenShift Express.